fivetran/dbt_dynamics_365_crm/README.md

 **Example:** If your Dynamics 365 CRM instance has tables like `account`, `contact`, `custom_entity_abc`, and `opportunity`, you'll get corresponding enriched models: `account`, `contact`, `custom_entity_abc`, and `opportunity`, each with stringmap labels applied where available.

-> **Note:** Quickstart users may or may not have the standard tables listed below, as their models are generated dynamically based on their specific Dynamics 365 CRM setup and enabled entities.
+> **Note:** Quickstart may or may not have the standard tables listed below, as their models are generated dynamically based on their specific Dynamics 365 CRM setup and enabled entities.

-#### For dbt Core Users
+#### For dbt Core

-By default, this package materializes the following final tables for dbt Core users:
+By default, this package materializes the following final tables for dbt Core:

 | Table | Description |
 | :---- | :---- |